GMLC-TDC/HELICS/README.md

 * [HELICS runner](https://github.com/GMLC-TDC/helics-runner) provides a simple way to automate configuring, starting, and stopping HELICS co-simulations.
 * [Player](https://gmlc-tdc.github.io/HELICS-src/apps/Player.html), which acts as a simple send-only federate that simply publishes a stream of timed HELICS messages from a user-defined file.
 HELICS Player is included in the HELICS distribution.
-* [Recorder](https://gmlc-tdc.github.io/HELICS-src/apps/Recorder.html), which acts a s simple received-only federate that prints out or saves messages from one or more subscribed streams.
+* [Recorder](https://gmlc-tdc.github.io/HELICS-src/apps/Recorder.html), which acts as a simple received-only federate that prints out or saves messages from one or more subscribed streams.
 HELICS Recorder is included in the HELICS distribution.

 # Publications